benday280412/lastfm-unscrobbler/README.md

 #lastfm-unscrobbler
 A simple node app to unscrobble artists from your Last.fm account

-The unscrobbler depends uses the latest tracks API from Last.fm and so requires an API key to be able to access the API.
+The unscrobbler depends uses the latest tracks API from Last.fm and so requires an API key to be able to access it.
 Simply head over to the [Last.fm Developer Portal](http://www.last.fm/api/account/create) and create an API account.
 Last.fm will then issue you with an API key.

 ##Usage info

-    A tool to unscrobble tracks from a list of artists
+    A tool to unscrobble all tracks from a list of artists

     Usage
 	    lastfm-unscrobbler -u -p -k -a [-g]
       lastfm-unscrobbler -h | --help
       lastfm-unscrobbler -v | --version